osterbergmarcus/vscode-vim-navigation/README.md

 # vscode-vim-navigation

 ### Simple keybindings for improving side bar/panel/lists navigation
+Move around more freely using `ctrl+h/j/k/l` or map your own keys

 Features:
 - Move around in file explorer and modify files/folders (inspired by NERDtree)
 - Navigate find in files search results